jhn-nt/phenotypes_of_care/README.md

 ## System requirements

 - Python 3.9 (tested on 3.9.12)
-- Tested on Ubuntu 20.04 and Windows 10
+- Tested on Windows 11
 - No non-standard hardware.
 Approximately 8 GB RAM is sufficient.

 ## Installation